zhongdai/scrape_mychild/README.md

-# Scrape Australia Child Care information
+# Collect Australia Child Care information

 This is a web spider to collect Child Care information from the website
 http://ifp.mychild.gov.au/Search/AZSearch.aspx.